-That's a good thing because employees’ differences help companies get a wider range of perspectives, and as a result, their solutions are much more creative.
-On the other hand, employee diversity requires a strong focus on inclusion in the workplace.
+Diversity is a good thing because employees' differences help companies get a wider range of perspectives, and as a result, their solutions are much more creative.
+On the other hand, employee diversity requires a strong focus on workplace inclusion.

 1. Embrace your coworkers' differences

-If you have ever been interested in the issue of women in the military, then you probably know that many countries do not make women's military uniforms, so females are obliged to wear huge men's pants, men's underwear and so on.
-This kind of problem is not only relevant for the army, but also in manufacturing, for example.
+If you have ever been interested in the issue of women in the military, then you probably know that many countries do not make women's military uniforms, so females are obliged to wear huge men's pants and men's underwear.
+This kind of problem is not only relevant to the army but also to manufacturing, for example.
 In addition to the fact that women's work can significantly deteriorate for this reason, it also affects their morale and makes them feel restricted and oppressed.

 However, the solution to this problem is quite simple: sew women's uniforms.
 And it's not just about uniforms because you can apply this principle to any other aspect.
 When one group on your team feels inferior to another because their needs aren't being met, simply meet those needs.
-If you're a makeup artist who works with models of color, make sure you have the right shades of foundation that suit their beautiful skin; if you have people with disabilities in your office, build comfortable ramps for their wheelchairs.
+If you're a makeup artist who works with models of color, make sure you have the right foundation shades that suit their beautiful skin.
+If you have people with disabilities in your office, build comfortable ramps for their wheelchairs.

 2. Fight stereotypes by encouraging co-working